hyperledger/fabric-gateway/node/README.md

-# Hyperledger Fabric Gateway Client SDK for Java
+# Hyperledger Fabric Gateway Client SDK for Node

 The Fabric Gateway SDK allows applications to interact with a Fabric blockchain network.
 It provides a simple API to submit transactions to a ledger or query the contents of a ledger with minimal code.